 What is Ailing Singapore Start-ups?

 Singapore supports enterprising souls with a well-established start-up ecosystem.
-It helps them with the grants and affordable loans.
+It helps them with start-up grants and affordable loans.
 It also offers them low tax rates and tax rebates, incentives, and exemptions.
-Still, some the start-ups falter in their steps and fail.
+Still, some of the start-ups falter in their steps and fail.

 Surviving initial period of 3 years proves hard for many the start-up businesses.
 The statistics show that as many as 30% of the Singapore start-ups goes down within this period.
 Following is a brief discussion that may benefit you if it is your intention to incorporate a company in Singapore.

 1 Lack of Effective Management System